jameswilkins/blog/content/about/index.md

 I utilise [Cloudflare](https://cloudflare.com) to both host the DNS and initial ingress point for the website.

-SSL is terminated at CloudFlare and then re-encrypted back onto NetLify.
+SSL is terminated at Cloudflare and then re-encrypted back onto NetLify.

 I opted for this approach versus hosting everything with NetLify for a few reasons;

 * I like to keep my DNS all in one place as I have other domain names
 * I admire CloudFlare's approach to enabling new technologies (for example, HTTP/3) rapidly
-* CloudFlare performs a series of optimisations on the website to ensure it load's quickly
+* Cloudflare performs a series of optimisations on the website to ensure it load's quickly

 #### NetLify

 NetLify performs the site construction and publishes the website to their world-wide CDN network.

-The site on NetLify has a custom SSL certificate (CloudFlare Origin certificate) which is used to encrypt traffic between CloudFlare <=> NetLify
+The site on NetLify has a custom SSL certificate (Cloudflare Origin certificate) which is used to encrypt traffic between Cloudflare <=> NetLify

-#### Github
+#### GitHub

 The main site is hosted in GitHub [here](https://github.com/jameswilkins/blog).

 I also make use of [GitHub LFS](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/working-with-large-files) for specific directories that contain images/other-specific content.
-This is to prevent the main repo filling up with (non-necesary) versioning information for these data-types.
+This is to prevent the main repo filling up with (non-necessary) versioning information for these data-types.

 #### Workflow

 Posting updates to the web-site works like so

-* Checkout github repository
+* Checkout GitHub repository
 * Update content / create new post
-* Commit into github
+* Commit into GitHub
-* NetLify triggers a build once git is updated - it checks out the content from git, applies the hugo generator to the site and then publishes it on a specific URL.
+* NetLify triggers a build once git is updated - it checks out the content from git, applies the Hugo generator to the site and then publishes it on a specific URL.
 A sample deployment is below

 ```
 3:36:43 PM: Build ready to start